CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING.md

 You can get the language ID from the filenames of `*.po` in `lang/po` directory.
 Setting `LOCALIZE=1` only may not tell `make` to compile those localization files for you.

 Special note for MinGW: due to a [libintl bug](https://savannah.gnu.org/bugs/index.php?58006), using English without a `.mo` file would cause significant slow down on MinGW targets.
-In such case you can compile a `.mo` file for English using `make LANGUAGES="en"`. `make LANGUAGE="all"` also compiles a `.mo` file for English in addition to other languages.
+In such case you can compile a `.mo` file for English using `make LANGUAGES="en"`. `make LANGUAGES="all"` also compiles a `.mo` file for English in addition to other languages.

 # Accelerating Linux builds with llama